seed-labs/seed-emulator/examples/blockchain/D21_chainlink/README.md

 ### Login

-Each Chainlink server comes with a web UI that can be used to interact with the server.
+Each Chainlink node comes with a web UI that can be used to interact with the node.
 You can access the UI by navigating to `http://<host_ip>:6688`.
 It allows you to create and manage Chainlink jobs.

   ```